dialtr/soundcraft-spirit-studio/README.md

   provide adequate protection for faults, it would be bad news if, for example, one of the power rails in a bipolar supply failed and the other one remained functional.
 Check large electrolytic capacitors (more on that later) and replace if bulging, leaking, etc.

+  **NOTE:** I've seen some consoles for sale *without* their power supplies.
+I would be wary of this.
+If the seller doesn't have the power supply, there is now real way for you to test it.
+Additionally, these power supplies are speciality items and often sell on eBay for hundreds of dollars.
+I got my console (and power supply) for less than what other people are selling their power supplies for on eBay!

 * **Have the correct tools, know how to use them**  Restoration of a console will generally require some parts to be repaired or replaced.